 To gain approval for submission of a research proposal to an off-campus agency, do the following:

-a.
-Obtain from the OSRP a copy of the Proposal Forms Package, which includes:
+- Obtain from OSRP a copy of the Proposal Forms Package, which includes:

 - Full Proposal Narrative